dtco/dtco_woocommerce/README.md

 #### - How to use -
-1. Go to setting of 'WooCommerce' and you will see 'DTCO' in 'CheckOut' tab.
+1. Go to the setting of 'WooCommerce' and you will see 'DTCO' in 'CheckOut' tab.

 2. Make sure to apply API key from DTCO and put it in 'DTCO' setting.